-- cash or gold deposits
+- cash or gold deposits;

-- debt or equity securities
+- debt or equity securities;

-- company assets
+- company assets; and

 - commercial or residential property.

 Guarantees are frequently requested from banks, parent or associated companies.
-Relative ratings between the obligor and guarantor are monitored as part of the regulatory capital calculation process as collateral will cease to be eligible if the rating of the guarantor falls below that of the underlying obligor.
+Relative ratings between the obligor and guarantor are monitored as part of the regulatory capital calculation process as mitigation will cease to be eligible if the rating of the guarantor falls below that of the underlying obligor.
 Collateral taken in the form of tradeable securities is revalued daily by the same application systems which are used to trade those particular products.
-Credit default swaps are not used as a major form of credit risk mitigation.
+Credit default swaps are not a common form of credit risk mitigation.
 Macquarie policies ensure that all security is taken in conjunction with a formal written agreement which gives Macquarie direct and unconditional rights over the collateral in the event of default by the obligor.

 To mitigate credit risk Macquarie makes frequent use of margining arrangements.
 In these cases, counterparties post collateral daily in the form of cash or liquid securities to cover outstanding trading positions.
 Macquarie also engages in reciprocal margining agreements with counterparties under ISDA or similar agreements where the Credit Support Annex can contain provisions whereby margining thresholds may vary in relation to the credit ratings of the respective parties.
 These thresholds are incorporated into one of the scenarios considered under the MGL Group liquidity policy which assesses the collateral and funding requirements in the event of a credit downgrade.
 This is part of the general requirement of the MGL Group to be able to meet all obligations for a period of twelve months under both an individual and combined name and systemic challenge.
 The resultant increase in collateral requirements is included as an outflow in the scenarios - explicitly ensuring that Macquarie has sufficient funding coverage in this event.

 Specific protocols surround the acceptance of real estate as collateral.
-All properties taken as security must be independently valued.

-Prior to acceptance of any valuation it must undergo a formal review process by which it is assessed for quality and adherence to policy and standing instructions.
+Prior to acceptance, any independent valuation must undergo a formal review process by which it is assessed for quality and adherence to policy and standing instructions.
 The escalation of this review and acceptance process will depend on:

-- the type of property being valued
+- the type of property being valued;

-- the dollar value of the property being valued
+- the dollar value of the property being valued; and

 - the proposed loan-to-value ratio (LVR).